Broadcasts and Movie Trailers

 They got to know each other through signs and smiles across Jimmy Fund Way.
 The men and women of Boston Iron Workers Union Local 7 were building the Richard A. and Susan F. Smith Research Laboratories at Dana-Farber Cancer Institute and the children were waiting in the Jimmy Fund Clinic playroom for their cancer treatments.

-The silent yet powerful connection between the youngsters and the ironworkers is the subject of an award-winning trailer produced by Cronin and Company for Movie Theatre Collections.
+The silent yet powerful connection between the youngsters and the ironworkers is the subject of an award-winning trailer for the Jimmy Fund's Movie Theatre Collections.
 Based on a true story and featuring the actual Jimmy Fund Clinic patients and ironworkers who were on the job in 1996, the film short is part of a 50-year tradition that helped launch the Jimmy Fund and that continues to support cancer research at Dana-Farber today.